Purchasing Card Directory

 Cardholders will not receive a statement if there was no card activity for the billing cycle.

-Please note that the billing cycle is the 14th of each month to the 13th of the next month.
+Please note that the billing cycle is the first of each month to the last week day of the month.

 Bank Statements and supporting documentation are to be maintained in a secure location at all times for timely retrieval for audit purposes in compliance with State, University or grant guidelines for record retention [minimum of three years or until audited, whichever is later.
 Cardholders must seek University and State Library permission to destroy their P-Card records by following the guidelines and procedures at website: www.ccsu.edu/fiscalaffairs/records.html.